meilisearch/specifications/text/0085-api-keys.md

 ##### Errors

 - 🔴 Accessing this route without the `X-MEILI-API-KEY` header returns a [missing_authorization_header](0061-error-format-and-definitions.md#missing_authorization_header) error.
-- 🔴 Accessing this route with a key that does not have permissions (i.e. other than the master-key) returns an [invalid_api_key](0061-error-format-and-definitions.md#invalid_api_key) error.
+- 🔴 Accessing this route with a key that does not have permissions (i.e. other than the main-key) returns an [invalid_api_key](0061-error-format-and-definitions.md#invalid_api_key) error.
 - 🔴 Omitting Content-Type header returns a [missing_content_type](0061-error-format-and-definitions.md#missing_content_type) error.
 - 🔴 Sending an empty Content-Type returns an [invalid_content_type](0061-error-format-and-definitions.md#invalid_content_type) error.
 - 🔴 Sending a different Content-Type than `application/json` returns an [invalid_content_type](0061-error-format-and-definitions.md#invalid_content_type) error.